caribbean-apple/housing/README.md

 # housing
+Title: Sublease Listing and Finding Website
+Authors: Felix Feist and Tadhg Scannell
+Semesster: Summer 2024

+Project Description:

+Requirements: See the requirements.txt file

+File Breakdown and Description

+    Models

+    Forms

+    Urls:

+    Tests:

+    Views:

+    Static:

+    Templates:

+Major Design Decisions:

 Runing list of things to work on
     Delete listing available to all users - solved
         Attempted to solve.
     No current way to favorite items
     No way to deactivate a listing if the user owns it.
     Create listing photos uploads neads work.
-Need to figure out the multiple photo upload. - solved
+Need to figure out the multiple photo upload. - solved No photos in listing only showed if no photos in any listing. need to address.

 Challenges Experienced: